lbruun-tutorials/modern-maven-multi/README.md

 ### Library information

-It is a nice gesture to users if a library exposes static information about itself, for example the library's version, the library's build time, etc.
+It is a nice gesture to users if a library exposes static information about itself, available at runtime, for example the library's version, the library's build time, etc.

 In this repo you can find an example of how to do this.
 It uses the [Templating Maven Plugig](https://www.mojohaus.org/templating-maven-plugin/)